 You’re probably aware of the new craze that is TRX Training.
-If you haven’t heard about it I’ll explain below and hopefully you leave with some idea of what TRX exercises are useful and which ones suck.
+If you haven’t heard about it I’ll explain below and hopefully, you leave with some idea of what TRX exercises are useful and which ones suck.

-TRX or suspension training involves the use two straps or rings that are tied or attached to an overhead beam or branch or whatever is available.
+TRX or suspension training involves the use of two straps or rings that are tied or attached to an overhead beam or branch or whatever is available.

 This was the initial attraction of suspension training.
 You could do it just about anywhere and it was a great way of making bodyweight exercises a little more difficult so that experienced trainees could get an effective workout with minimal equipment.
 The reason TRX or suspension training is more difficult is a result of the instability and resultant increase neuromuscular activity.
 This gets a little technical and you can read about it in another one of my TRX posts.

 Most TRX exercises are overrated.
-Alot of them are just made up so that the trx appears more useful.
+A lot of them are just made up so that the TRX appears more useful.
 Some are widely used but are just plain ridiculous.

 Here are a few of the exercises that are actually effective:

 The Trx push up is a great progression of the traditional push-up.
 Keep in mind if you cannot do a full push up with your own bodyweight then you have no business doing a trx push up

 Trx inverted body row is an excellent back/pulling exercise.
 As with the push-up, you shouldn’t be doing these unless you can do a traditional inverted body row.
 You can also raise the straps up and do TRX chin-ups.